 - Christina has a tremendous affection for ocean animals, especially Whales and Orcas.

 - We have NEVER had a serious fight.

-- Kenneth was once a partner in a million-dollar company which crashed in the 2008 Financial Crisis.
+- Kenneth was once a partner in a multi-million-dollar company that crashed in the 2008 Financial Crisis.

 - Christina hates cooking – Kenneth loves it.
 Perfect!

 - Christina is sometimes rather clumsy, and she often gets small cuts or bruises – she even manages to wound Kenneth sometimes.

 - Kenneth is a huge fan of the TV-show “Alone” – both the Danish and the American version.

 - We are both huge suckers for licorice (especially the salty ones) Yummy!